open-compensation-token-license/license-token-website/wikisrc/open-source-capitalism-opportunities-and-challenges-global-south.md

 # Open Source Capitalism in the Global South

-The [Heise interview with Thabang Mashologu from the Eclipse Foundation](https://www.heise.de/hintergrund/Open-Source-im-Globalen-Sueden-mehr-als-nur-ein-technisches-Werkzeug-10223042.html) emphasizes open source in the Global South as an opportunity with key challenges of financing and infrastructure.
+The [Heise interview with Thabang Mashologu from the Eclipse Foundation](https://www.heise.de/hintergrund/Open-Source-im-Globalen-Sueden-mehr-als-nur-ein-technisches-Werkzeug-10223042.html) highlights open source in the Global South as an opportunity with key challenges of financing and infrastructure.
 Open Source Capitalism could be a solution for the Global South, offering significant implications and opportunities, but also unique challenges stemming from economic, social, and technological contexts.
 Here's an exploration of how it might work:

 ---